dojoengine/book/docs/pages/tutorial/onchain-chess/1-action.md

 Should be noted that `actions` is the contract name.

 3. Write a `spawn` function that accepts the `white address`, and `black address` as input and set necessary states using `set!(...)`.
-Implement the `player` entity from player model.
-Implement the game entity, comprised of the `Game` model and `GameTurn` model we created in the `game.cairo` and implement the piece entities from a1 to h8 containing the correct `PieceType` in the `spawn` fn.
-Paste this code below inside `mod actions`.
+Define the `player` entity from player model.
+Define the game entity, consisting of the `Game` model and `GameTurn` model we created in the `game.cairo`, and define the piece entities from a1 to h8 containing the correct `PieceType` in the `spawn` fn.
+Paste the following code inside `mod actions`.

 ```rust
     #[abi(embed_v0)]